justinband/justinband.github.io/README.md

 ## FAQ

 _Why is Markdown better than a word processor?_
 - Markdown is better than word processors at making fast and legible documents.
-Markdown files are flexible that can be easily converted to other widely used filetypes including: XML, HTML, and JSON.
-Moreover, these filetypes can be easily rendered by websites without the required overhead when using DOCX or PDF filetypes.
+Markdown files are flexible that can be easily converted to other widely used file types including: XML, HTML, and JSON.
+Moreover, these file types can be easily rendered by websites without the required overhead when using DOCX or PDF file types.

 _Why is my resume not showing up?_
 - It can be a few things:
-    - Ensure that the filename of your resume is `index.md` or `README.md`.
-GitHub Pages prioritizes displaying `index.md` (`index.html` works too) so if you want a README your resume should be `index.md`.
+    - The filename of your resume must be either `index.md` or `README.md`.
+GitHub Pages prioritizes displaying `index.md`.
+If you want a README, your resume should be named `index.md`.
-    - Ensure that the source for your GitHub Pages site is being built from the correct branch.
+    - Ensure the GitHub Pages site is being built from the correct source branch on GitHub.
 This option can be found in the **GitHub Pages** section of your repository settings.
-Change the name of your resume to `index.md`.
-If preferred, `index.html` will also work.

 _Why am I using Git for this?_

 - Yes, this is only a static page.
-Instead, a file could be updated on the webiste and that's that.
+Instead, a file could be updated on the website and that's that.
 However, as outlined in Etter's book, using Git to manage files has many benefits.
 It allows for offline work and enables teams to concurrently work on the same project.
 In terms of documentation, Etter says that technical writers should use Git because developers generally like it more than other methods.

 _What are the benefits of static websites over traditional websites?_

-- Traditional websites built using Angular, React, or any other web language, all require expertise.
+- Traditional websites built using Angular, React, or any other web language, require a certain level expertise.
 Also, there may be databases, a server, or dependencies required.
 In contrast, static websites are fast and simple to get started as they require minimal overhead and have low coupling to other web technologies.
 Moreover, static websites provide a base level of setup, just enough for a website to look good.
 In comparison to Angular, the developer would need to create _everything_.
-Complexity in static sites only arise when the theme is manually edited.
+For a static website, some complexity typically arises when the theme is manually edited.

 _Can I use a wiki instead?_